bridgetownrb/bridgetown-lit-renderer/README.md

 ## Testing

-_Note: a proper site fixture and tests are in the works._

 * Run `bundle exec rake test` to run the test suite
 * Or run `script/cibuild` to validate with Rubocop and Minitest together.